Manual Chapter : Disaster Recovery Best Practices

 - If your DCD cluster configuration does not use the default value, override theMinimum Master Eligible Nodessetting to its previous value.

-Changing the zone for a data
+Change the zone for a Data Collection Device

 - Under Device Name, select the DCD that you want to revise.

 - On the DCD properties page, clickEditto display the Edit Zone popup.

 - To use an existingZone, select the zone you want to assign to this DCD and clickContinue.